Read any “online money-making” guide, and the first thing they suggest is selling on eBay.

 Well, it is easier said than done.
-But you have to get the balance right, between enticing people to act on an AdWords advertisement versus hit that back button (or simply close the browser).
+But you have to get the balance right, between enticing people to act on an AdWords advertisement versus hitting that back button (or simply closing the browser).

 In essence, you need to supply just adequate information so that people get intrigued and want to find out more.

-However, keep in mind that people can get easily turned off if the information provided is real scarce and not helpful.
-Nothing annoys people more when they develop this impression that they are wasting time on your website.
+However, keep in mind that people can get easily turned off if the information provided is really scarce and not helpful.
+Nothing annoys people more when they develop the impression that they are wasting time on your website.

 Beating the Competition

-One possible speed bump in the building of an “Adsense Site” is the amount of competitions that choose to utilize the popular keywords, in additional to them usually being more costly.
+One possible speed bump in the building of an “Adsense Site” is the number of competitions that choose to utilize the popular keywords, in addition to them usually being more costly.

 As a result, more efforts are expected to be dispensed on search engine optimization, just so that you could rank high in the search engine rankings, which obviously is a pre-requisite for decent size traffic to your website.

-Naturally, you can choose to focus on less popular keywords, so as to contain on the cost side and the amount of competitions on similar themes.
+Naturally, you can choose to focus on less popular keywords, so as to contain the cost and the number of competition on similar themes.
 And you can expect these less popular keywords would not fetch you significant traffic, of course.

 The workaround is to find many more of them so that collectively they will help to pull in a bunch of visitors decent enough.

 And so you go on to prepare your website.
-Until you figure out around keyword value, popularity and competition, don’t hold your breath in anticipation of decent passive income from Google Adsense to come through soon.
+Until you figure out the keyword value, popularity and competition, don’t hold your breath in anticipation of decent passive income from Google Adsense coming through soon.

 The good thing about getting that balance right is that it often does not require extensive effort from you in order to get your website right!